 Facilities and Resources FAQ

-A: Any EPS graduate student may apply for an office or study carrel.
+A: Any EPS graduate student may apply for an office.
 However, we are unable to provide such space to all people who are eligible.
 Priority is given to students who are teaching and/or who are full-time students in residence.
-An application form will be sent to students by both regular post and e-mail notification late June or early July.
+An application form will be sent to students by both regular post and e-mail notification late April or early May.
 Forms are also available all year long from the Forms section on our web site.
-All students who wish to have office space, including those who wish to renew a currently occupied space, are required to apply before the deadline of August 1, in order to be considered.
+All students who wish to have office space, including those who wish to renew a currently occupied space, are required to apply before the deadline of May 31st, in order to be considered.
 We will, however, try to accommodate requests received after that date.
-For further information, see Sandra Materi (7-107 Education North).
+For further information, please see Karen Kutyn (Administrative Assistant, 7-104 Education North).

 Q: Where should I look for important department communications?

 A: NOTE: Accessing this information on a regular basis is the responsibility of the student.
 The department sends a number of important communications regarding office space, mailboxes, critical deadlines, meeting dates, funding, scholarship announcements, etc., via E-mail using our ListServ EPS-grads-info.
 These and other notices are posted on bulletin boards as follows: